-The District's bonded debt decreased by \$534,693 (4.6 percent) during the current fiscal year primarily due to scheduled debt payments.
-The District's general obligation debt is backed by the full faith and credit District and is further guaranteed by the Texas Permanent School Fund Guarantee Program.
-State statues do not limit the tax rate or amount of local tax support of school district's bonded indebtedness.
+The District's general obligation debt is backed by the full faith and credit of the District and is further guaranteed by the Texas Permanent School Fund Guarantee Program.

+State statutes do not limit the tax rate or amount for the support of school districts' bonded indebtedness.
 However, approval of the Attorney General of the State of Texas is required prior to the sale of bonds.

-Additional information on the District's long-term debt can be found in the notes to the financial statements as indicated in the table of contents of this report.
+Additional information on the District's long-term debt, net pension liability, and OPEB liability can be found in the notes to the financial statements as indicated in the table of contents of this report.